rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 The _callback_ shown above is pretty simple:

-1. Extract the _stationID_ and _sensorID_ from the MQTT topic
+1. Extract the _StationID_ and _SensorID_ from the MQTT topic
 2. Extract the value delivered
 3. Save the timestamp for when the data was received
-3. Use the stationID and sensorID to index the RAM Cache
+3. Use the StationID and SensorID to index the RAM Cache
 4. Send the ```{timestamp, value}``` tuple to the RAM Cache consumer[1].